 - The King James Version rests on an inadequate textual base.

 - The King James Version contains many archaic words whose meanings are either obscure or misleading.

 - The King James Version includes errors of translation.

 - No one translation is infallible.
 With the advance of time, it was inevitable that revisions would have to be made of the classic King James Version.
 The English Revised and American Standard Versions have largely met the needs of revision, especially in providing translations that are based on earlier and more reliable manuscripts.
 But changes of time and a number of manuscript discoveries have made more recent revisions and translations desirable.
 [It is preferable to stay with literal translations.
 Of course, we feel that the Updated American Standard Version is the most accurate literal Bible today.

 There are dozens of men and women, who have suffered martyrdom to bring us God’s Word.
 Truly, the Bible translator has taken on a very dangerous task.
 Today, one can martyr their career for not going along with tradition and theologically bias that has been handed down century after century.
 This section is just that kind of category.
 We are going to post articles that will certainly ruffle some traditional features.
 We should close with what Jesus had to say about inappropriate traditions.
-Speaking to the Jewish religious leaders, he said, “thus making void the word of God by your tradition that you have handed down.
+He said to the Jewish religious leaders, “thus making void the word of God by your tradition that you have handed down.
 And many such things you do.”—Mark 7:13.